Rebbynova/Customer-Segmentation-for-a-Subscription-Service/README.md

 - Cancelled: Binary indicator for subscription cancellations.
 - Renewal: Binary indicator for renewals.
 - Average Subscription Duration: Average time a customer has held a subscription.
+## Methodology
+The methodology for this customer segmentation analysis involved several key steps, utilizing Excel, SQL, and Power BI to derive insights from the customer dataset.

+**Data Preparation**

+The initial dataset provided was cleaned and pre-processed to remove any inconsistencies or missing values.
+This step ensured data integrity for subsequent analyses.

+**Data Exploration**

+In the data exploration phase, various techniques were employed to gain insights into the dataset.
+Descriptive statistics were calculated for key numerical columns, providing an overview of customer engagement trends.
+Specific tasks included:
+- Identifying Popular Subscription Types
+- Finding Subscription Patterns
+- Finding the most popular subscription type by the number of customers.
+- Identifying the top three regions by subscription cancellations.
+- Finding customers who canceled their subscription within six months.
+- Calculating average subscription duration for all customers.
+- Finding customers with subscriptions longer than twelve months.
+- Calculating total revenue by subscription type.
+- Finding the total number of active and canceled subscriptions.